 But in this situation with her daughter, Connie’s motivation was clear.

 She knew she had been trying desperately to keep the house the way she liked it and not how her daughter wanted it.

-What she did realize was that she didn’t want to continue the tension that always seemed to be between the two of them.
+She realized that she didn’t want to continue the tension that always seemed to be between the two of them.

 3. Talk about the “real” issues and specifics not generalities and listen–from your heart